oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 the received topic name and returns it with a REGACK packet to the client.

-If the client initiates a REGISTER against a topic which is known by the Server to have a predefined topic alias associated with it, it is an error case, but one which should not be terminal to the session since gateway updates could lead to this scenario.
-The gateway will specify its topic alias type to be predefined and set the topic alias value to match that defined on the gateway in the REGACK, it will also set a reason code on the REGACK to indicate the issue.
+If the client initiates a REGISTER against a topic which is known by the Server to have a predefined topic alias associated with it, it is an error case.
+The gateway will specify in the REGACK its topic alias type to be predefined and set the topic alias value to match that predefined on the gateway, it will also set a reason code on the REGACK to indicate the issue.
 The client can then choose to update its registry of predefined topic aliases if it so wishes.

-[If a Client sends a PUBLISH to a predefined topic alias, which is not defined on the Server, this is considered a protocol violation.]{.mark}
+[If a Client sends a PUBLISH to a predefined topic alias, which is not defined on the Server, this is considered a protocol error.]{.mark}
 \[MQTT-SN-???\]

-If there are no predefined topic aliases, the gateway will pass back a SESSION topic alias type.
+If there are no predefined topic aliases, the gateway will pass back a Session topic alias type.
 If the registration can not be accepted, a REGACK is also returned to the client with the failure reason encoded in the *ReasonCode* field.

-After having received the REGACK packet with *ReasonCode ="accepted"*, the client shall use the assigned *topicId* to publish data of the corresponding topic name.
+After having received the REGACK packet with *ReasonCode ="accepted"*, the client shall use the assigned *topic* *alias* to publish data of the corresponding topic name.
 If, however, the REGACK contains a rejection code, the client may try to register later again.
 If the Reason Code was
 *"Congestion"*, the client should wait for a time *T~WAIT\ ~*before restarting the registration procedure.